ProJensen/Microsoft-365-Lab/Lab06-Teams-SharePoint-Setup/README.md

-# Lab06 – Teams and SharePoint Access Setup
+# Lab 06 – Teams and SharePoint Access Setup

 ## Overview
 This lab simulates a common Microsoft 365 administration task where a user needs access to a Microsoft Team and its connected SharePoint files.